 Overall Diversity is Good

-Ethnically-diverse college campuses offer students the chance to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the chance to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 Explore Male/Female Diversity at West Point

-If available, the chart below includes the male to female distribution among West Point's faculty, as well as students.
+If available, the chart below includes the male to female distribution among West Point's undergraduate students.

 Meet Students From All 50 States: Very High Geographic Diversity